 National Museum of Ireland - Natural History

-Most of the mammals and birds are preserved through taxidermy.
-Victorian style.
-Which makes for some truly grotesque creatures due to the simple process followed.
+Most of the mammals and birds are preserved through taxidermy in the Victorian style.
+This makes for some truly creepy looking creatures due to the simple process followed.
 A sizeable number of exhibits bear little more than a passing resemblance to the living animal.
-Add the fact that time, sunlight and insects have taken their toll on several specimens and you will understand why this museum is not one of the top ten attractions of Dublin.
+Add the fact that time, sunlight and insects have taken their toll on several specimens.
 The fish and other animals preserved in alcohol lend the museum a certain sideshow feeling with their ghostly pallor.

 Address: Merrion Street, Dublin 2